francesdallatorre/francesdallatorre.github.io/Simon/README.md

 # Simon Game

-## This game was made using HTML CSS JavaScript and Jquery as my first project at General Assembly
+## I made this classic game using HTML, CSS, JavaScript and Jquery with the principles of DOM manipulation.

 ### You can play my game here: https://francesdallatorre.github.io/Simon/